freesoft/UIUC-MCSDS-bookmark/README.md

 * Regexp : https://regexr.com, not mentioned in the video but the other good one http://regex101.com

+## CS 598/STAT 542 - Practical Statistical Learning
+* A video lecture for one of the PSL textbook "An Introduction to Statistical Learning with Applications in R", by authors - https://www.dataschool.io/15-hours-of-expert-machine-learning-videos/a

 ## STAT 420 - Methods of Applied Statistics

 * Markdown table generator : http://www.tablesgenerator.com/markdown_tables